KANDERKJ/python_basics/slicing_challenge.md

 0. Choose one of the three lists above (or try all three!)

 0. From the list you chose, you must pull the strings "eyes," "goggles," and "nothing."
+YOU MUST USE THE LIST AS WRITTEN.
+YOU MAY NOT MODIFY ANY OF THE LISTS :)

 0. Create a print function that uses those three words *(eyes, goggles, nothing)* that writes out this popular Simpsons quote: